 Back Pain due to sudden or heavy load like motor/ heavy pulley etc

-Human behavior - workmen nature, alcoholism, casual approach & non usage of correct tools & PPE, back pain, horse play
+Human behavior - workmen nature, alcoholism, casual approach & non usage of correct tools & PPE, back pain, horse play, use of mobile phone at worksite.

 Electrical Hazard

--Electric shock in welding / equipment
+-Electric shock in welding / equipment / electrical cable

 Chemical hazard

 - Fire

-Fall of lime powder in eyes, nose, mouth
+Fall of lime powder in eyes, nose, mouth.

+Gas poisoning

 Work No.1 : V-Belts replacement /Belts tensioning

-Take clearance from concerned production engineer for changing the V belt
+Take clearance from concerned production engineer/dept for changing the V belt

-Take electrical shutdown of equipment.
+Take electrical shutdown of equipment using LOTO.

 Remove coupling guard by loosening the bolts.
-Use good manila rope of ¾’’ to hold heavy guard or use a chain pulley block to lower.
+Use good manila rope of ¾’’ to hold heavy guard or use a chain pulley block (2t/3t/5t) to lift and lower guard.
 Place the guard in a location which will not obstruct the job.

+Move the motor forward by loosening the tensioning screw of motor base frame / adjustable base to release the tension.
+Ensure V belt is completely tension free.

-4.Inspect the V belt for its tension with tension meter or by mild hammering on belt ( between pulleys).
+4.Inspect the V belt for its tension with by mild hammering on belt ( between pulleys).
+Also with thumb tension of belt can be checked by pressing one belt at centre between two pulleys and the belt should get pressed by ½ inch.

+5.

-5. Move the motor forward by loosening the tensioning screw of motor base frame / adjustable base to release the tension.
-Ensure V belt is completely tension free.6.
-Fix new V belt (all to be replaced at a time) and tighten the tensioning arrangement.
+6. Fix new V belt (all to be replaced at a time) and tighten the tensioning arrangement.

-Check the tension with tension meter and mild hammering.

-Check alignment with piano wire or nylon rope.
+Check alignment with piano wire or nylon rope/wire starnd.

 Fix back the belt & motor guard & clear electrical shutdown.
 Take trial & give clearance.